 [7 miles-11 kms, 5½ hrs, +1100ms/-470ms]

-Two options for the climb up to Lac Blanc: the GRP and the ‘Grand Balcon du Sud’ or the gentler climb via the TMB proper plus the ladders.
+Two options for the climb up to Lac Blanc: the GRP and the ‘Grand Balcon du Sud’ or the gentler climb via the TMB proper with the ladders.
 Imagine you’re the only one there!
-Then descend the rocky steps to La Flegere and via the cable-car to Les Praz.
+Then descend the rocky steps to La Flegere and take the cable-car to Les Praz.

 The video takers opted for the main GR Ladders’ route.